 Plastic pollution is one of the biggest, most urgent threats facing our planet and our health.
 Global Plastic Watch (GPW) is a digital platform that maps the world’s plastic pollution in near real-time using a unique combination of satellite imagery and artificial intelligence.

-So far, we have detected and confirmed 2,802 sites in 25 countries using the Global Plastic Watch tool.
+So far, we have detected and confirmed 3,999 sites in 100 countries and territories using the Global Plastic Watch tool.
 They include all of South-East Asia, Australia, and the top 20 countries in annual plastic leakage into the oceans according to scientific publication Science Advances.

 Global Plastic Watch enables country level-efforts to better address and monitor those sites that pose environmental and health concerns.